Cloyd-Castillo/Votify/README.md

 ## II. **Application of OOP Principles**

 ### **🔒 Encapsulation**
-- Encapsulation is applied through the use of private fields and public getter and setter methods in classes like Poll and TimedPoll.
-For instance, poll details such as title, options, and votes are encapsulated to prevent direct access from external code, ensuring data integrity and controlled interaction.
+- Encapsulation is demonstrated by restricting direct access to critical fields using private access modifiers.
+For example, in the User class, the username and password fields are private, and access is provided through controlled getter methods.
+This ensures data security and maintains the integrity of the User objects while allowing flexibility for future enhancements.
+### **🌳 Inheritance**
+- Inheritance is implemented through the Poll and TimedPoll classes.
+TimedPoll extends Poll to inherit its properties and methods, while adding specific functionality such as time-bound voting periods.
+This allows reusability and extension of the base poll features without duplicating code.

 ### **🔄 Polymorphism**
-- Polymorphism is evident in the ability to handle both Poll and TimedPoll objects through a common Poll reference.
-For example, methods like addOption and displayResults behave differently based on the actual type of the poll instance, demonstrating runtime polymorphism.
+- Polymorphism is applied in the handling of polls where objects of both Poll and TimedPoll are treated uniformly through their shared interface.
+For example, the voting and results display functionalities use polymorphic behavior to interact seamlessly with both regular and timed polls, enhancing flexibility and scalability.

 ### **🔍 Abstraction**
-- Abstraction is implemented by defining clear interfaces and methods for essential operations such as addOption, vote, and endPoll.
-Users and administrators interact with high-level functionality without needing to understand the underlying implementation details.

-### **🌳 Inheritance**
-- The system uses inheritance to promote code reuse and hierarchy.
-The TimedPoll class extends the Poll class, inheriting its attributes and methods while introducing additional functionality specific to timed polls, such as duration management.
+- Abstraction is utilized by dividing the system into high-level components, such as services (AdminService and UserService) and utility classes like FileManager, to hide implementation details.
+This separation makes the code easier to manage and extend, as users of these services interact with clean, intuitive methods without concerning themselves with the underlying logic.

 ---